direktt/direktt-auto-greet/readme.md

         - Example - Out of Office Auto Responder is set to **During non-working hours**.
 Subscriber sends a message on Sunday.
 Sunday is configured as closed. **"Non-working hours mode message template"** message will be sent to user.
         - Example - Out of Office Auto Responder is set to **During non-working hours**.
 Subscriber sends a message at 2:00 PM on Monday.
 Working hours for Monday are 9:00 AM - 5:00 PM.
 No message will be sent to user.
     - **Always on**:
-        - Example - You go on holiday and set Out of Office Auto Responder mode to **Always On**.
+        - Example - You go on holiday and set Out of Office Auto Responder mode to **Always on**.
 Subscriber sends a message to you, and gets the automated **"Always on mode message template"** message.

 ### Admin Shortcode (Front End)